danielhz/wquery-docs/index.md

 ```

 The values for the properties `NumberOfBuffers` and `MaxDirtyBuffers` are the
-recommended for a machine with 32GB of memory (as our machine has).
+recommended in the configuration file for a machine with 32GB of memory
+(as our machine has).

 The property `MaxQueryCostEstimationTime` indicates the maximum estimated time
 for a query.
 If the engine estimates that a query will long more that this